Well done, you’ve been appointed the head of a growth marketing team 🎉 Where to start?

 To better understand the customer’s journey, goals, and objectives, try selling your product.
 For example, to friends or acquaintances whose tasks can be solved with your product.
 Look for potential customers wherever you go, for example, a Facebook community for local entrepreneurs or a business conference.

 First, invite experts from different teams (product, development, and sales) to join your sales call with a client.
-They will help answer complex customer questions that you are not yet familiar with.
+They will help answer complex customer questions you are unfamiliar with.

-To understand how the sales process works, Greg first participated in our role-playing sessions.
-This is an event where people from the sales team practice in sales or, conversely, act as a client from a certain business area.
-Specialists from other teams come to practice role-playing or just to observe and listen.
+Greg first participated in our role-playing sessions to understand how the sales process works.
+This is an event where people from the sales team practice in sales or act as a client from a particular business area.
+Specialists from other teams come to practice role-playing or to observe and listen.

 As a result, participants leave their feedback on the meeting.
-Together they decide what was done good, what was done wrong, and what can be improved.
+Together they decide what was done good, wrong, and what can be improved.

 Such a practice will provide you with a clearer understanding of how to build communication with clients.